Ontario sets another new COVID-19 case record as Manitoba reports deadliest day

 Quebec, meanwhile, reported a 39-person spike in hospitalizations, due to what Health Minister Christian Dube said was a rise in infections in several regions of the province.
 The province reported 1,378 new cases and another 22 deaths on Wednesday.

+Even as deaths continued to be added to Quebec's total, the province's public health institute published a study indicating that the novel coronavirus was less lethal over the summer than in the spring.

+The study, which measured the proportion of deaths among people with COVID-19, showed that lethality peaked at 14 per cent between April 5 and May 2.
+It then gradually decreased and stabilized at around one per cent between July and September.

-Most of the premiers opted not to hold COVID-19 briefings as scaled down Remembrance Day ceremonies were held across the country.
+Most provinces opted not to hold COVID-19 briefings as scaled down Remembrance Day ceremonies were held across the country.
 The Royal Canadian Legion explicitly asked Canadians not to attend the ceremonies in person this year out of concern over spread of the virus.

 This report by The Canadian Press was first published Nov 11, 2020